At a glance

 - Have the freedom to study any element of classics in your second-year project, in a department that is ranked 4th in the UK for research power*

-What is classics?
+What is Classics?

 How will I study?

-In the second and third years, you choose from a wide range of modules to suit your own interests.
-An independent module (Independent Second-Year Project) in year two encourages an innovative project on a subject of your own choice, and an extended study prepares you for third-year dissertation work.
-In the final year you will take a special subject, which involves detailed study of texts or other primary evidence.
+In the second and third years, you will choose from a wide range of modules to suit your own interests.You can undertake an innovative Independent Second-Year Project on a subject of your own choice, and extended study of an ancient source and/or a key piece of scholarship prepares you for a third-year dissertation.

 If you are a single honours student you will take a combination of compulsory and optional modules during your three years at Nottingham, mainly from those offered by the Department of Classics, but also from a choice of subsidiary modules from outside the Department.